 Serving Like a Pro

 You can serve it with many roasted or grilled meats next to rice or other side dishes you like.
 If you fry a few eggs and some bacon, this spinach also makes a great breakfast.

 - 16 oz bag of organic frozen spinach

 - salt and pepper to taste

-In a cooking pan, heat up the butter and add the spinach.
+- In a cooking pan, heat the butter and add the spinach.

-Separately, mix flour and milk together until smooth and free of any lumps.
+- Separately, mix flour and milk until smooth and free of any lumps.

-Note: If you want it smoother, use a vertical blender for few seconds, especially if you serve it to young kids.
-Makes a great dip as well, served with pita chips.
+- Note: If you want it smoother, use a vertical blender for few seconds, especially if you serve it to young kids.
+It makes a great dip as well, served with pita chips.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.